Latest Arizona Cardinals Super Bowl Odds: May 2026

 Fact Checked by Blake Weishaar

-The Arizona Cardinals haven’t made the playoffs since 2021.
-After some early optimism in the Grand Canyon State, the team finished the season 3–14 and last in the NFC West.
-The Cardinals hold the third overall pick in 2026 and are also on the hunt for a new HC after firing Jonathan Gannon.
+The Arizona Cardinals haven’t reached the playoffs since 2021.
+After early optimism last season in the desert, the team finished 3–14 and last in the NFC West.
+The organization moved on from Kyler Murray and brought in head coach Matt LaFleur to lead the reset.
+The roster also received a major boost with running back Jeremiyah Love, selected with the third overall pick in the draft.

-The Cardinals' Super Bowl 60 odds are off the board at DraftKings Arizona.
-The Seattle Seawhawks have the best odds to win it all this season.
-We will update this section when odds become available for next season.
+The Cardinals' Super Bowl odds are the longest out of all teams on DraftKings Arizona.
+The Los Angles Rams have the best odds to win it all this season.
+We will update this section throughout the offseason and into the season.

 Note that Arizona sports betting promos could improve your bankroll for some odds across sportsbooks.
-Currently, you can wager on who the Cardinals will hire as their next head coach:
+Currently, most sportsbooks offer odds for the Super Bowl and playoff markets.
+More odds will become available as we get closer to the season.

 Cardinals' Super Bowl Odds vs NFC West

-Latest Updates Impacting Cardinals' Odds to Win SB LX
+Latest Updates Impacting Cardinals' Odds to Win SB LXI

 Throughout the season, the Cardinals’ Super Bowl odds will fluctuate based on player performance and injuries.
 Below, you’ll find the latest updates affecting Arizona's odds: